roitraining/gcp-demos/README.md

 Simple demos used to illustrate various BigQuery techniques

-* **bq_hive** allows you to show BigQuery doing optimized queries against Hive-paritioned data in GCS
 * **github_demo** is useful for walking people through array functions and searching for rows that have a given value in an array column
 * **hackernews_demo** is useful for walking people through array work and